wintonpc/destruct/README.md

     v = [:not_a_string, 'starting']
     puts (v =~-> { [ greeting = String, participle = /(?<verb>.*)ing$/ ] }).inspect # => nil

+# Implementation

+The =~-> "operator" is really the =~ operator overridden to take a Proc, while retaining the usual Regexp matching functionality.
+By rearranging the spaces, you can see that the "->" part of the "operator" comes from stabby lambda syntax:

+    v =~ ->{ pattern }

+If the argument is a Proc, `=~` uses the sourcify gem to obtain the body of the Proc as a parse tree.
+The parse tree pattern and transformed into a plain ruby object pattern, which is then processed with a lower level matcher, described later.

+### Local variables

+Part of the magic of `=~->` is that it seemingly binds local variables during pattern matching, even locals that haven't appeared or been assigned in the code.

+It does this by using the binding_of_caller gem to obtain the Binding of the `=~->` caller, and upon matching successfully, attempts to set the appropriate local variables in the caller's binding.
+Due to limitations of Ruby, it cannot set a local variable that has not already been assigned in the caller's local scope.
+To work around this, `=~->` uses `method_missing` to implement private attributes that mimic local variables.
+These attributes are parameterized on their caller, so as to behave like local variables.
+That is, it prevents a fake local `x` in method `foo` from leaking into another method `bar` that also accesses `x`.

+# Interfaces

+`destructure` provides a few interfaces besides `=~->`

+When